Hulk Hogan: Further WWF Championship reigns and departure (1989–1993)

-During Hogan's second reign as champion, he starred in the film No Holds Barred, which was the inspiration of a feud with Hogan's co-star Tom Lister, Jr., who appeared at wrestling events as his film character Zeus.
+During Hogan's second reign as champion, he starred in the film No Holds Barred, which was the inspiration of a feud with Hogan's co-star Tom Lister Jr., who appeared at wrestling events as his film character Zeus.
 The duo would fight multiple times across the country during late 1989, including tag team matches at SummerSlam and at the No Holds Barred pay-per-view, with Hogan winning each match.
-He also won the 1990 Royal Rumble match, during which he encountered the Ultimate Warrior for the first time.
+He also won the 1990 Royal Rumble match, during which he encountered Ultimate Warrior for the first time.

-Their brief interaction in the match led to a feud between the pair, culminating in Hogan losing his championship to the Warrior in a title vs title match at WrestleMania VI.
-In the months following his WrestleMania VI defeat, he teased retiring after being attacked by Earthquake in a sneak attack on The Brother Love Show, but returned by SummerSlam and defeated Earthquake in a series of matches across the country.
+Their brief interaction in the match led to a feud between the pair, culminating in Hogan losing his championship to Warrior in a title vs title match at WrestleMania VI.
+Afterwards, Hogan began feuding with Earthquake in a sneak attack on The Brother Love Show in which Earthquake injured Hogan's ribs and was carried out and was out of action for a few months, in reality, Hogan needed time off because around this time, his son Nick Hogan was born and also Hogan was going to film the movie Suburban Commando.
+Hogan returned in mid-summer 1990 and challenged Earthquake to a match at SummerSlam and originally wanted Tugboat to be in his corner while Dino Bravo and Jimmy Hart would be in Earthquake's corner.
+However Tugboat was also injured by Earthquake and Hogan got his former rival Big Boss Man to replace Tugboat and be in Hogan's corner and Hogan defeated Earthquake by a count out.
+Hogan and Earthquake continued to feud until February 1991.

 Hogan became the first wrestler to win two Royal Rumble matches in a row after winning the 1991 Royal Rumble match.
 He subsequently defeated Sgt.
 Slaughter at WrestleMania VII, and lost the title to The Undertaker at Survivor Series later that year following interference from Ric Flair.
-Hogan regained the championship at This Tuesday in Texas six days later after throwing ashes from Undertaker's urn in his face.
+Hogan regained the championship at This Tuesday in Texas six days later after throwing ashes from The Undertaker's urn in his face.
 The championship was later declared vacant due to two succeeding controversial title changes.

 It was decided that the vacant WWF Championship would be decided in the 1992 Royal Rumble match.
 During the match, Hogan was eliminated by Sid Justice, who in turn Hogan helped Flair to eliminate, leading to Flair's victory.
-At WrestleMania VIII, Hogan defeated Sid via disqualification due to interference by Sid's manager Harvey Wippleman.
+Hogan and Flair subsequently faced each other at several live events leading up to WrestleMania VIII, although the two were never featured in a major televised WWF match.
+Instead, Hogan defeated Sid via disqualification at WrestleMania after interference by Sid's manager Harvey Wippleman.
 During this time, news sources began to allege that George Zahorian, a doctor for the Pennsylvania State Athletic Commission, had been selling steroids illegally to WWF wrestlers, including Hogan.
 Amidst public scrutiny, Hogan took a leave of absence from the company in late 1992.